-The concept of a future is available to me again; PTSD, moral injury and depression take that from you.
+The concept of a future is available to me again; PTSD, TBI, moral injury, depression and alcohol take that from you.
 It is an incredibly profound joy to once more have a life ahead of me.

 More importantly, my soul, which I had kicked into a hole and subjugated years ago, is getting healthy too.

-Matthew Hoh is a Senior Fellow at the Center for International Policy and is the former Director of the Afghanistan Study Group, a network of foreign and public policy experts and professionals advocating for a change in US strategy in Afghanistan.
-A former State Department official, Matthew resigned in protest from his post in Afghanistan over US strategic policy and goals in Afghanistan in September 2009.
-Prior to his assignment in Afghanistan, Matthew served in Iraq; first in 2004-5 in Salah ad Din Province with a State Department reconstruction and governance team and then in 2006-7 in Anbar Province as a Marine Corps company commander.
-When not deployed, Matthew worked on Afghanistan and Iraq policy and operations issues at the Pentagon and State Department from 2002-8.
-Matthew’s writings have appeared in the Atlanta Journal Constitution, Defense News, the Guardian, the Huffington Post, USA Today, the Wall Street Journal and the Washington Post.
-He has been a guest on many news programs on radio and television networks including the BBC, CBS, CNN, Fox, NBC, MSNBC, NPR, Pacifica. and RT.
+Matthew had nearly twelve years experience with America’s wars overseas with the United States Marine Corps, Department of Defense and State Department.
+He has been a Senior Fellow with the Center For International Policy since 2010.
+In 2009, Matthew resigned in protest from his post in Afghanistan with the State Department over the American escalation of the war.
+Prior to his assignment in Afghanistan, Matthew took part in the American occupation of Iraq; first in 2004-5 in Salah ad Din Province with a State Department reconstruction and governance team and then in 2006-7 in Anbar Province as a Marine Corps company commander.
+When not deployed, Matthew worked on Afghanistan and Iraq war policy and operations issues at the Pentagon and State Department from 2002-8.
+Matthew’s writings have appeared in online and print periodicals such as the Atlanta Journal Constitution, CounterPunch, CNN, Defense News, the Guardian, the Huffington Post, Mother Jones, USA Today, the Wall Street Journal and the Washington Post.
+He has been a guest on hundreds of news programs on radio and television networks including the BBC, CBS, CNN, CSPAN, Fox, NBC, MSNBC, NPR, Pacifica. and RT.
 The Council on Foreign Relations has cited Matthew’s resignation letter from his post in Afghanistan as an Essential Document.
-In 2010, Matthew was named the Ridenhour Prize Recipient for Truth Telling.
-Matthew is an Advisory Board Member for Expose Facts (ExposeFacts.org) and an International Advisory Board Member for Veterans for Peace.
-He is certified by North Carolina as a Peer Support Specialist for Mental Health and Substance Use Disorder.
+In 2010, Matthew was named the Ridenhour Prize Recipient for Truth Telling and, in 2020, he was awarded as a Defender of Liberty by the Committee for the Republic.
+Matthew is a member of the Board of Directors for the Institute for Public Accuracy, an Advisory Board Member for the Committee to Defend Julian Assange and Civil Liberties, Expose Facts, North Carolina Committee to Investigate Torture, The Resistance Center for Peace and Justice, Veterans For Peace, and World Beyond War, and he is an Associate Member of Veteran Intelligence Professionals for Sanity (VIPS).
+He is a 100% disabled veteran and was certified by North Carolina as a Peer Support Specialist for Mental Health and Substance Use Disorder.